Brianland

 .

-PTA says when they shot this scene early on he realized he was gonna have NO problem with Chase Infiniti carrying the load.
-How she nailed this sealed it for him.
+PTA said in an interview when they shot this scene early on he realized he was gonna have NO problem with young Chase Infiniti carrying the load.
+The way she nailed this scene convinced him he could go anywhere with the character.

-58:40 – Willa & Deandra leave gym and get in van
+58:40 – Willa & Deandra run from gym and jump in van

-58:45 – army comes into gym during dance, lights get turned on
+58:45 – army comes into gym during dance, have the lights turned on and music stopped

 59:05 – Bob in cabin getting high watching The Battle of Algers – reciting the movie’s dialog